Physical Medicine and Rehabilitation Residency

 Our program promotes the development of their research interests, as well as their critical reasoning and administrative skills.
 From a personal standpoint, PM&R is a specialty that is quite compatible with family life.

 At the University of Rochester Medical Center, we are dedicated to helping each and every trainee advance his or her career.
 Each trainee teams up with a faculty advisor and research mentor.
-In addition, they receive memberships in the leading, national PM&R associations, namely the Association of Academic Physiatrists (AAP) and American Academy of Physical Medicine and Rehabilitation (AAPM&R).
-Residents also receive funds for books and costs related to Continuing Medical Education in PM&R and attendance at national academic meetings.
+In addition, they receive memberships in the leading national PM&R associations, namely the Association of Academic Physiatrists (AAP) and American Academy of Physical Medicine and Rehabilitation (AAPM&R).
+Residents also receive funds for books and costs related to attendance at national academic meetings.

 Strong Memorial Hospital

 Outpatient Rehabilitation Center at Clinton Crossings